BowenZhang-UST/Tai-e/JellyFish.md

 ./gradlew run --args="-a jelly-fish -cp tests/class -m Class1"
 ```

-This command line would generate an LLVM 12 bitcode `out.bc` at current dir.
+The last command line would generate an LLVM 12 bitcode `out.bc` at current dir.
+You can
+use `llvm-dis` to get the readable ir file.

 ```shell
 llvm-dis out.bc